mrpowers-io/spark-daria/README.md

 Email me if you need a custom spark-daria version and I'll help you out :wink:

+## Writing Beautiful Spark Code

+Reading [Writing Beautiful Spark Code](https://leanpub.com/beautiful-spark/) is the best way to learn how to build Spark projects and leverage spark-daria.

+spark-daria will make you a more productive Spark programmer.
+Studying the spark-daria codebase is a great way to learn how you should structure your own Spark projects.

 ## PySpark

 Use [quinn](https://github.com/MrPowers/quinn) to access all these same functions in PySpark.